wso2/docs-is/en/docs/samples/deploying-sample-apps.md

 - It is recommended that you use a hostname that is not `          localhost         ` to avoid browser errors.
 Modify the `          /etc/hosts         ` entry in your machine to reflect this.
-Note that `          localhost         ` is used in this documentation as an example, but you must modify this when configuring the authenticators or connectors with this sample application.
+Note that `          wso2is.local         ` is used in
+this documentation as an example, but you must modify this when configuring the authenticators or connectors with this sample application.